acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 RSS is provided as library files and is written in C and designed to be portable between different platforms, a list of currently supported processor architectures and toolchains are available at the `Acconeer developer site <https://developer.acconeer.com>`__.
 Apart from RSS, Acconeer provides Example applications and stubbed software integration source code in the Software development kits (SDKs) as well as full reference integrations for selected platforms.

-Acconeer provide four types of applications:
+Acconeer provides four types of applications:

 * Example applications: Example of how to use RSS, available in SDK at Acconeer developer site